Interlake-Saints/the-late-and-great/_posts/2022-11-15-cheryl-suzanne-anderson.md

   - /assets/cheryl-anderson-72.jpg
 gender: female
 ---
 C﻿heryl lived in Satsop, WA, where she loved animals, loved gardening, and loved the ocean.
 Sadly, she passed away of congestive heart failure on September 30, 2022.

+S﻿he is survived by her mother, Edna Anderson, and her son, Brandon Anderson, who both live in Lacey.
+She was preceded in death by her father, John Anderson.

-Her friends miss her and still think about her every day.
+Her friends miss Cheryl and still think about her every day.